Mechanical Engineering students

-The Department of Mechanical Engineering program at Embry-Riddle provides a strong foundation in all of the fundamental areas of Mechanical Engineering, along with focused tracks in areas of rapid employment growth such as high-performance vehicles, bio-mechanical systems, clean energy systems, and robotics.
+The Department of Mechanical Engineering programs at Embry-Riddle provide a strong foundation in all of the fundamental areas of Mechanical Engineering, along with focused tracks in areas of rapid employment growth, such as high-performance vehicles, biomedical systems, energy systems, and robots and autonomous systems.

 Mechanical engineering is the broadest of the engineering professions, involving work in almost every technical area and in a wide variety of industries and organizations.
 It is also among the most enduring professional careers, with stable job opportunities during difficult economic periods.

-The undergraduate program gives students a solid background in the basic mechanical engineering subjects so they can plan, analyze, design, and schedule mechanical systems, including those in high-performance vehicles, energy and power, biomedical systems, and robotics.
-Coursework is designed to give them a chance to work in teams and explore the breadth of engineering topics.
+The undergraduate program gives students a solid background in the basic mechanical engineering subjects so they can plan, analyze, design, build and test mechanical systems, including those in high-performance vehicles, energy and power, biomedical systems, and robotics.
+Coursework is designed to give students a chance to work in teams and explore the breadth of engineering topics.
+Mechanical engineering is also unique on campus by requiring students to complete a co-op or internship (or equivalent) to gain real-world engineering experience.

-* The M.S. in Unmanned and Autonomous Systems Engineering is a cross-departmental degree program.
+* The M.S. in Uncrewed and Autonomous Systems Engineering is a cross-departmental degree program.

 Contact Us